ioggstream/docker_dns/README.md

 resolution.

 Containers can be found by:
+ - image name
  - container name
  - hostname
- - image name
+ - ip

-To look up a container:
+eg: here are some examples

+    #host busybox.*.docker        # search all busybox containers
+    #host 26ed50b1bf59.docker     # search a container by hostname (not by ID!)
+    #host nice_bohr.docker        # search a container by name

+You can lookup different records:
- - 'A' record: query a container NAME that will match a container with a docker inspect command with '.docker' as the TLD. eg: mysql_server1.docker
+ - 'A' record: query a container NAME or HOSTNAME that will match a container with a docker inspect command with '.docker' as the TLD. eg: mysql_server1.docker
- - 'SRV' record query exposing the NAT informations
+ - 'SRV' record query exposing the NAT informations (more to come!)
+ - 'PTR' record, with reverse pointer

-Note: This fork of docker_dns requires *always* to specify the TLD (by default .docker)
+Note: This fork of docker_dns  *always* requires to query using a TLD (by default .docker)

 Install/Run
 -----------